ojustino/ipa-sba-sinnet/README.md

 <br>
 _(bear with me; I'm job-hunting)_

-Headless browsing with ~~`PyQt5`~~ `selenium`, HTML DOM manipulation, JavaScript event triggering, data(Frame) manipulation with `pandas`, cloud-based coding environments with Binder and Docker, testing and continuous integration with `pytest` and Travis, object-oriented programming, regular expressions, and more.
+Headless browsing in Python with ~~`PyQt5`~~ `selenium`, HTML DOM manipulation, JavaScript event triggering, cross-browser (Chromium, Firefox) and cross-OS (Mac, Ubuntu) support, data(Frame) manipulation with `pandas`, cloud-based Jupyter environment creation with Binder and Docker, testing and continuous integration with `pytest` and Travis, object-oriented programming, regular expressions, and more.